fraterenz/Project/README.md

 * Clean the data, how?
 * Create a metric that defines the most relevant pages (article length, article logs, article referred links (clickstreams), ...), according to a certain date, looking at the page date of creation (e.g. World War II is a known conflict but is outdated so discarded).

+# For milestone 3
-* Create a list of less relevant pages (these will be the least discussed and least known pages nowadays).
+* Infer a list of less relevant pages (these will be the least discussed and least known pages nowadays), and contrast with "Popular" articles.